foundeo/cfdocs/guides/en/security-session-management.md

             variables.fw.redirect( action = 'main.login', queryString = "msg=502" );
         }

-In the above code we check if the user id is zero, as specified in our bean's init() method upon creation.
+In the above code we check if the user id is zero, which is specified as the default value in our bean's init() method upon creation.
 If it *is* zero, then the user does not have a valid session and is redirected back to the login page.
 If the user is is a non-zero value, then we know we now have a valid session and can proceed to operate on that session object to a) rotate the users session and b) update the users session with the last action datetime, as follows:

         // lock the session and rotate the session id (for every request) lock scope='session' timeout='10' {